Azure/azure-iot-sdk-csharp/provisioning/device/samples/solutions/BestPracticeSampleX509/readme.md

 ### 2. Generate self-signed X.509 certificates and verify root certificate

 1. Create a secure string password to use in the creation of self-signed certificates.
+Open Windows PowerShell as administrator.

 ```powershell
     $password= ConvertTo-SecureString <your password> -AsPlainText -Force
 ```

 2. [X509AuthSetup.ps1](https://github.com/Azure/azure-iot-sdk-csharp/tree/main/provisioning/device/samples/solutions/BestPracticeSampleX509/X509AuthSetup.ps1) creates the root, intermediate, device certificate, and uploads the root certificate to your DPS instance, and performs proof-of-possession.
-You must run the script in administrative mode.

 ```powershell
     .\X509AuthSetup.ps1 `